AshKyd/citycycle-data/README.md

 citycycle-data
 ==============

-Takes citycycle data from data.gov and combines it with the data from the citycycle status API.
+Takes citycycle data from data.gov and combines it with the data from the citycycle status API into a GeoJSON output.